-Once completed, this will be the largest floating PV system in the Southeast U.S. (dethroning Fort Bragg) at 1.2MW.
-This facility will directly power the Southern Regional Water Supply Facility for Orange County.
+As the largest floating PV system in the Southeast U.S., D3Energy built this system for Orange County Utilities.
+This system directly powers the Southern Regional Water Supply Facility for Orange County.

 Situated at the entrance to Universal Orlando® theme parks, this array is a first of it's kind.
 Utilizing a unique product, SolarSkin, to create the Comcast logo, this project is a creative statement on Universal's green initiatives.